oktonion/cppmeta/README.md

 # cppmeta
-one header tiny C++ type meta-information library for reflection and serialization
+one header tiny C++ type meta-information library for reflection and serialization for classes, functions, types

+- single header
+- no external dependencies except for small set of C++98 std library headers
+- terms used for registering and retrieving meta-information are standard complient

 ----------